.

 HOW WAS THE BAND’S NARRATIVE BORN?

 In 2012 “water” is used as a metaphor to describe the psychological journey of man.
 Life is not just dependent on water, but life is water.
 The same way the oceans and seas yield and change, man, too, must adapt as the social and political environment changes.
-The same way that water has different temperaments similarly, man is not always even-keeled (e.g., sometimes water is rough and choppy).
+The same way that water has different temperaments, similarly man is not always even-keeled (e.g., sometimes water is rough and choppy).
 Similarly, sometimes we are driven to anger.
-Interestingly, while the storyline for “The Waters – Seas of Consciousness”, starts with River Jordan (Birth)–which means when man comes into the world, he is naive.
+Interestingly, while the storyline for “The Waters – Seas of Consciousness” starts with River Jordan (Birth)–which means when man comes into the world he is naive.
 He is unaware of the social environment and even the political landscape.
 On a more personal level, the storyline, our story for 2012 started at the Dead Sea (Ruin).
-Ruin is a state-of-mind and can be defined as “the deepest darkest place that man knows”.
-And for Kathy and I, ruin was real; it was lonely and dark.
+Ruin is a state of mind and can be defined as “the deepest darkest place that man knows”.
+And for Kathy and I, ruin was real–it was lonely and dark.
 The last two years in New York City has been extremely challenging professionally and emotionally.
 In 2010 we each felt like we hit rock bottom.
 Creating the band was therapeutic.
 It was our redemption.
 It helped us to re-assess who we each were.
-It also made us realize that while we are shattered, we are not unrepairable.
+It also made us realize that while we are shattered, we are not irrepairable.
 The band is our re-discovery; our re-invention of self, which is coined as The Saraswati River.

-WHAT TRADITIONS(S) IN CARNIVAL DOES YOUR BAND REFERENCE OR USE AS A GUIDELINE/FOUNDATION?
+WHAT TRADITION(S) IN CARNIVAL DOES YOUR BAND REFERENCE OR USE AS A GUIDELINE/FOUNDATION?

 WILL POLITICS OR CURRENT AFFAIRS EVER FUEL YOUR BAND’S NARRATIVE?